Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 In an interview Vicente da Câmara was asked if there was a proper atmosphere for singing fado, to which he replied:

-There is.
-It’s the people who are there.
+There is, it’s the people who are there.
 There are some people who think you have to have low lights and you have to have things hanging, little balloons, posters on the walls and so on.
 That, to me, never affected me (…) I am concerned, yes, about the people who are.
 Those are the ones that make the good or bad environment.

 Vicente da Câmara, Fado Falado – Um Século de Fado